Helpful (1)Accepted OfferPositive ExperienceAverage Interview

-The process took a day – interviewed at Argon ST in April 2010.
+The process took 1 day – interviewed at Argon ST (Fairfax, VA) in February 2010.

 Submitted my resume online via the careers section of their website.
 Received a call from HR to setup a telephone interview.
 Took some time to receive the confirmation but I spoke with a software engineer who realized I'd be a much better fit in another role.
 I was passed on to a 2nd phone interviewer with whom I had a lengthy conversation, mostly technical questions related to signal processing basics.

 I then received a call a few days later informing me that they'd like to interview me in person.
 The day of the interview I ended up interviewing with two separate groups, the unexpected interview sessions led to a job offer.
 I was thankful that the timing worked out with being able to interview with the 2nd group since I felt it was a perfect fit for my goals.

 - How would you extract the information contained in signal formed via two basis functions?
 Answer Question